vyadh/teamcity-azure-keyvault-plugin/README.md

 Azure Key Vault is currently a limited-functionality service.
 The following describes some of the challenges, and how the plugin tries to mitigate them.

-**No real RBAC (Role-Based Access Control).** Access control is applied at the vault level, so multiple Key Vaults are required in order to control access between secrets.
+**No real RBAC (Role-Based Access Control) in Azure Key Vault.** Access control is applied at the vault level, so multiple Key Vaults are required in order to control access between secrets.
 To make this more manageable in the plugin, the specific vault required is specified as part of the path to the secret.

-**Lack of token revocation features and one-time use tokens from Azure AD.**
+**Limited access token validity functionality in Azure AD.** The access token from Azure AD lasts for an hour by default and this validity period cannot be changed from the requesting entity.
+Tasks that run only for a few seconds cannot indicate they only need a token valid for a couple of minutes they will always receive the configured default.

-The access token from Azure AD lasts for an hour by default and this validity period cannot be changed from the requesting entity.
-It can also be used many times.
-To mitigate this risk, the plugin removes the token from the build parameters sent to an agent before the build starts (being kept in memory to fetch secrets) and is not accessible from build steps.
+**No support for one-time use tokens from Azure AD.** The access token can be used many times.
+To mitigate this risk, the plugin removes the token from the build parameters sent to an agent before the build starts.
+It is used for a limited time in memory to fetch the secrets and is not accessible from build steps.

 Possible Future Features